neadie/pands-project/README.md

 Set-up the test harness to use 10-fold cross validation.
 Build 5 different models to predict species from flower measurements Select the best model.

+### Make Predictions
+The KNN algorithm is very simple and was an accurate model based on the tests.
+Now we want to get an idea of the accuracy of the model on our validation set.

+This will give us an independent final check on the accuracy of the best model.
+It is valuable to keep a validation set just in case you made a slip during training, such as overfitting to the training set or a data leak.
+Both will result in an overly optimistic result.

+We can run the KNN model directly on the validation set and summarize the results as a final accuracy score, a confusion matrix and a classification report

 ## References
 1. Scikit-Learn , The Iris Dataset,https,<https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html>
 2. Curran Kelleher,The Iris Dataset, https://gist.github.com/curran/a08a1080b88344b0c8a7